Collective Arbitrage and the Value of Cooperation: Examples

 This is the case, for example, when

 as depicted in Figure \ref{figtree1}, where in this case $(u_1,d_1)=(\frac{3}{2},\frac{1}{2})$, $(u_2,d_2)=(\frac{9}{4},\frac{3}{4})$, $Q^1=(\frac 1 2, \frac 1 2 )$ and $Q^2=(\frac 1 6, \frac 5 6 )$.

-Now we consider two agents, where agent $i$ is allowed to invest in the single market $K_i$.
+We now consider two agents, where agent $i$ is allowed to invest in the single market $K_i$, $i=1,2$.
 In this setup, we will make several choices for the set $\mcY$ describing different ways the agents may cooperate.

 \begin{enumerate} \item (Setting of the Sections \ref{section:finiteomega} and \ref{61}) Take